gwu-libraries/obento/README.md

         :%s/old_value/new_value/g

+3. Enable the apache headers module, this is required for CORS support.

+        $ sudo a2enmod headers

-3. Enable the new virtualhost.
+4. Enable the new virtualhost.
 If you are using port 80 also disable the default host

         $ sudo a2ensite obento
         $ sudo a2dissite default